The Right to Be Left Alone

 The Cost: Multi-Touch Attribution

-The Gain: The Missing 30%
+The Gain: Your Missing Visitors

 The current web analytics model is broken.
 By removing the invasive tracker, we remove the need for the banner.
+No more intrusive consent popups that frustrate visitors and increase bounce rates before they even see your content.

 Compliance by Design